 - Remain using recycled R22 and burn through costs like it’s the ozone layer.

-The most straightforward option is to buy a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and offer you superior comfort, helping to decrease your energy costs.
+The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment is more efficient and give you superior comfort, helping to decrease your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.